sbamohabbatchafjiri/Honggfuzzplus/README.md

 export AFL_CUSTOM_MUTATOR_ONLY="/home/kali/AFLplusplus/custom_mutators/libfuzzer/libfuzzer-mutator.so"
 ```

-If you want to combine AFL mutation with custom mutation, you can use the following configuration:
+If you want to combine AFL mutation with custom mutation, you may use the following configuration.

 For AFL++ (American Fuzzy Lop Plus Plus) using a custom mutator library:
 ```